kev0960/ModooCode/md/inst/cpuid.md

 ### INPUT EAX = 01H: Returns Model, Family, Stepping Information

-When CPUID executes with EAX set to 01H, version information is returned in EAX (see Figure3-6).
+When CPUID executes with EAX set to 01H, version information is returned in EAX (see Figure 3-6).
 For example: model, family, and processor type for the Intel Xeon processor 5100 series is as follows:

 *  Model -- 1111B